CakeDC/cakephp-datatables/README.md

-# Cakephp-datatables plugin for CakePHP
+# CakeDC Datatables plugin for CakePHP

 ## IMPORTANT: This plugin is under heavy development now, use it at your own risk.